-It is always impossible to get rid of every negative aspect of our life.
-It is difficult to know what to do when constipated on the toilet at first.
+It is difficult to get rid of every negative aspect of our life.
+It is hard to know what to do when constipated at first.
 But start small.

-Sitting on the chair for more than 5 hours daily slows blood flow and develops muscle numbness or soreness.
+Sitting on a chair for more than 5 hours daily slows blood flow.
+It also develops muscle numbness or soreness.

 Nothing makes you even more stuck on the toilet when constipated than negative emotions.
-It is essential to get rid of everything that makes you feel upset or sad.
+Get rid of everything that makes you feel upset or sad.
 Stress is a cause of constipation.

 Negative emotions and stress affect the nervous system in the tummy area.
-This thing means that digestion and defecation will not be a priority in that stress time interval.
+This thing means that digestion and defecation will not be a priority.

-If you have a deadline or an exam, you will go through a period of stress that keeps the brain and the body temperature working at full capacity.
+If you have a deadline or an exam, you will go through a period of stress.
+This thing keeps the brain and the body temperature working at high capacity.

 Constipation is a symptom, and it is the result of several causes.